First Multi-Constellation Observations of Navigation Satellite Signals in the Lunar Domain by Post-Processing L1/L5 IQ Snapshots: Background

 The \gls{LuGRE} payload consisted of the Qascom QN400-SPACE (QN400-S) receiver, together with a dedicated \gls{HGA}, a \gls{LNA}, and the harnesses required to connect all components.
 The receiver includes two independent boards controlled by a supervisory module to ensure complete redundancy.
 For most of the mission, the primary board handled all operations, while the secondary board was used only during the final two operations.

 The payload’s \gls{HGA} was specifically designed for the reception of \gls{GNSS} signals in the L1/E1 and L5/E5a bands.
 It provides a peak boresight gain of 15.35\,dBic and includes an integrated notch filter to suppress out-of-band interference.
-During the transit phase, the antenna, mounted on a gimballed platform, maintained Earth-pointing by adjusting the spacecraft attitude while keeping the gimbal fixed, resulting in an Earth-Off-Pointing angle consistently below the nominal limit of 1°.
+During the transit phase operations, the antenna, mounted on a gimballed platform, was kept pointed toward the Earth by adjusting the spacecraft attitude while keeping the gimbal fixed, resulting in an Earth-Off-Pointing angle consistently below the nominal limit of 1°.
 During the surface phase, the active gimbal steering further improved alignment, achieving Earth-Off-Pointing angles better than 0.21° \cite{JournalDiMissione}.
 Consequently, antenna pointing error can be neglected for the analysis conducted in this work.

 The \gls{LuGRE} payload was integrated into the \gls{BGM1} lander as a scientific instrument and operated in full compliance with strict do-no-harm requirements \cite{JournalDiMissione, pulliero2023space}.
 The lander did not rely on the payload for any spacecraft maneuvers, as the receiver was not interfaced with the \gls{GNC} system.